Paola Ramos (journalist): Career

 Ramos served in the Obama administration, including working for both President Barack Obama and Vice President Joe Biden, and served as Deputy Director of Hispanic Media for the Hillary Clinton 2016 presidential campaign.
 In 2019, Ramos became a correspondent for Vice's documentary series, Vice, and Vice News Tonight.
 She is the prior host to Vices docuseries Latin-X. For her work at Vice, she was nominated for a GLAAD Media Award for her piece "The Latinx Drag Queens Spearheading HIV Activism on the Border".
 That same year, Ramos keynoted George Washington University's LatinX Heritage Celebration.
-She currently serves as an on-air contributor to Telemundo and MSNBC and also serves as speaker for Lesbians Who Tech + Allies.
+She currently serves as an on-air contributor to Telemundo and MSNBC and hosts the politics podcast The Moment, with Jorge Ramos and Paola Ramos a co-production of iHeart Media and Radio Ambulante Studios.
+Paola Ramos also serves as speaker for Lesbians Who Tech + Allies.
 Ramos hosted Field Report with Paola Ramos on MSNBC in 2022.
+In 2026, she received the Torchbearer "Carrying Change" Awards' Illuminator Award.

 Personal life

-Ramos lives in Williamsburg, Brooklyn, New York, with her fiancée, De’Ara Balenger, and their mini-goldendoodle, Dida.
+Ramos lives in Williamsburg, Brooklyn, New York, with her fiancée, De’Ara Balenger.